AttwellBrian/agario/README.md

 This repo is in a rough state.
 The game mechanics aren't fleshed out.
 And the file structure is a mess.
-However, the websocket handling is mostly in place as well as code that deploys to AWS.
+However, the communication via websocket is in place, the build scripts are rouhgly in place as well as the AWS deployment scripts.

 # Deployment